-Remuneration of the non-executive directors is determined by the Board as a whole after considering any potential conflicts of interest.
-Non-executive directors are not entitled to pensions, annual bonuses or employee benefits.
+The Remuneration Committee sets Remuneration of the non-executive targets for Board executive directors directors is determined by the Board as and reviews their performance.
+It makes a whole after considering any potential recommendations to the Board on matters conflicts of interest.
+Non-executive relating to remuneration, terms of service, directors are not entitled to pensions, annual bonuses or employee benefits.

-The annual fee payable for each non-executive director from 1 January 2024 is as follows:
+The annual fee payable for each nonexecutive director from 1 January 2024 is as follows:

-- > Robin Paynter Bryant £73,000;

-- > Tony Perkins £56,000; and

-- > John Glasgow £56,000.
+- > Tony Perkins £56,000; and - John Glasgow £56,000.